pappasam/nvim-repl/README.md

 # Neovim REPL

-Create, use, and remove [interactive REPLs](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) within Neovim.
+Create, use, and remove [interactive REPLs](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) in Neovim 0.11.0 or later.

 Works with any REPL, but contains custom support for the following REPLs: